 Lowland dry acid grassland is the grassland priority habitat most commonly found in Bracknell Forest.
 This has been assessed as having a low sensitivity to climate change.
-Nonetheless, hotter, drier summers may affect the composition of species, such as favouring more drought tolerate species.
+Nonetheless, hotter, drier summers may affect the composition of species, such as favouring more drought tolerant species.
 Increased incidence of fires may also affect community composition and increase vulnerability to invasive species (Natural England and RSPB, 2019).

-- Enhancement of existing poor-quality grasslands within public open space, with biodiversity net gain providing a driver for better quality habitats on development sites and via off-site projects, in accordance with the emerging Local Access to Nature standard - Enhancement of grasslands for nature on agricultural land, supported by agrienvironment schemes - Increasing the diversity of the extensive horse paddocks in the borough - Public interest in wildflowers and pollinators has increased support for grassland restoration in recent years
+- Enhancement of existing poor-quality grasslands within public open space, with biodiversity net gain providing a driver for better quality habitats on development sites and via off-site projects, in accordance with the emerging Local Access to Nature standard - Enhancement of grasslands for nature on agricultural land, supported by agri-environment schemes - Increasing the diversity of the extensive horse paddocks in the borough - Public interest in wildflowers and pollinators has increased support for grassland restoration in recent years

-15. Design and undertake regular surveys of key grassland sites/species to understand trends and feed into annual report (see General Themes target 5)

-16. Enhance, restore or create 15ha grassland habitats
+No. Target Objectives 15 Design and undertake regular surveys of key grassland sites/species to understand trends and feed into annual report (see General Themes target 5) Monitor and survey 16 Enhance, restore or create 15ha grassland habitats Create and restore habitats Climate adaptation 17 Survey 5ha grassland to propose as Local Wildlife Sites Monitor and survey Designate sites 18 Make management advice available to grassland landowners Create and restore habitats Raise awareness 19 Raise awareness of grassland biodiversity within annual events and articles (see General Themes target 8) Raise awareness

-Contributes to objective: (C) (J)

-17. Survey 5ha grassland to propose as Local Wildlife Sites

-Contributes to objective: (B) (D)

-18. Make management advice available to grassland landowners

-19. Raise awareness of grassland biodiversity within annual events and articles (see General Themes target 8)

-Contribute to objective: (G)

-8 Woodland Habitat Action Plan
+8. Woodland Habitat Action Plan